 Had the cage been made of a less conductive material, the man would most likely have been electrocuted.
 It’s this same principal that protects the occupants of a vehicle.
 It has nothing to do with the rubber tires.

-On vary rare occasions, the electricity from a lightning bolt may pass through the car by way of wires and other conductive surfaces.
-When this happens, a lot of damage can ensue.
-Here are some pictures of a van that had a majority of its insides destroyed by a lightning strike.
-By looking at the outside of the van, you can hardly see any damage at all.
-Because a lightning bolt is on average 5 times hotter than the surface of the sun (50,000°F), it instantly vaporizes and super heats any moisture no matter how little there is.
-This steam explosion can blow up concrete, trees and as was the case with this van, melt plastic.
+Because a lightning bolt is on average 5 times hotter than the surface of the sun (50,000°F), it instantly vaporizes and super heats any moisture.
+This steam explosion can blow up concrete, trees and as was the case with the van, melt plastic.
 It doesn’t take that much moisture to do a lot of damage when it is instantly heated to 50,000°F.

-Unfortunately for a passenger, there is no way of knowing what paths the electric current might take once your car has been struck by lightning.
-It could go through electrical wires, the metal steering wheel, the car antenna, or it may never enter your car at all.
-Nevertheless, if you find yourself caught in a thunderstorm it is much safer to be inside your car than outside it, under a picnic table, or in a tent.
+There is no way of knowing what path the electric current might take once your car has been struck.
+It could go through electrical wires, the metal steering wheel, or the car antenna.
+It’s possible it may never enter your car at all.
+Nevertheless, if you find yourself caught in a thunderstorm it is much safer to be inside your car than out of it.